mkozinski/BOSDetection/README.md

 4. The scan files;\
 They take the form of three-dimensional numpy arrays, where the dimensions are in the following order: Vertical (Z), Anterior-Posterior (Y), Medio-Lateral (X); This results in storing transverse slices of a scan in contiguous fragments of the file.

-## Preparing CT scans for training {#preproc-script}
+## Preparing CT scans for training
 Scans in DICOM format can be converted to the desired format using the `preproc_scan.py` script.
 It is called as follows:\
 `python3 preproc_scan.py --root_dir <root_dir> --outfile <out_file.npy> --scan_db <scan_database.json> --patient <patient_id> --infiles <infile_1.dicom> ... <infile_n.dicom>`\
 where:\
    - `root_dir` is the root directory to be prepended to the local path of the output file `out_file`; this root part of the path is not stored in the `scan_database`
    - `outfile` is the local path to the output file in the numpy format
-   - `scan_database` is the path to [the file that contains the information about individual scans](#scan-database); if the file exists, it will be updated; if the specific entry already exists, it will not be overwritten unless `--overwrite` has been specified
+   - `scan_database` is the path to [the file that contains the information about individual scans](#the-scan-database); if the file exists, it will be updated; if the specific entry already exists, it will not be overwritten unless `--overwrite` has been specified
-   - `patient_id` is the text identifier to be assigned to the patient; the same identifiers need to be used in [the patient data base file](#patient-database)
+   - `patient_id` is the text identifier to be assigned to the patient; the same identifiers need to be used in [the patient data base file](#the-patient-database)